-Within the life and thought of the Trevecca Community, the Millard Reed School of Religion provides occasion for reflection upon the foundations, formation and the Wesleyan vision of the historic Christian faith for living a reflective life of Christian service within the Church and society.
+Within the life and thought of the Trevecca Community, the Millard Reed School of Theology and Christian Ministry provides occasion for reflection upon the foundations, formation and the Wesleyan vision of the historic Christian faith for living a reflective life of Christian service within the Church and society.

 Master of Arts in Religion